Review: ASUS ZenBook 13 OLED (UX325)

 Unboxing/Accessories

-The ASUS ZenBook 13 OLED (UX325) arrived in a premium looking black box with the brand logo and product name on the middle right portion of the box.
-The specs and serial numbers can also be found at the back of the box.
+The ASUS ZenBook 13 OLED (UX325) arrived in a premium-looking black box.
+The brand logo and product name are on the middle right portion of the box.
+The specs and serial numbers are also on the back of the box.

 Build Quality/Design

 Straight out of the box, you can appreciate the time that’s gone into designing this laptop.
-The slim and lightweight ZenBook 13 OLED (UX325) features 13.9 mm-thin profile but even though it’s thinner, lighter, and incredibly compact it still includes full set of IO ports (HDMI, Thunderbolt™ 4 USB-C®, USB Type-A and a microSD card reader) for unrivaled versatility.
+The slim and lightweight ZenBook 13 OLED (UX325) features a 13.9 mm thin profile.
+Even though it’s thinner, lighter, and incredibly compact, it still includes a full set of IO ports (HDMI, Thunderbolt™ 4 USB-C®, USB Type-A, and a microSD card reader) for unrivalled versatility.

 ASUS ZenBook 13 OLED